Money markets wary, not yet flashing red as Fed offers tonic | MarketScreener

 The U.S. Federal Reserve on Monday stepped up its repo operations by increasing the size of its fund injections to head off any further signs of stress.

-The one-month spread had earlier on Monday rocketed to 42.78 bps <USDF-O0X1=R>, up from as low as minus 5.85 bps at the start of March.
+The one-month spread had earlier on Monday rocketed to 42.78 bps, up from as low as minus 5.85 bps at the start of March.

 Still, that is only the highest level since late 2018.